lajanki/quote_randomizer/README.md

 ```
   --quote               Generate a randomized quote.
   --fact                Generate a randomized fact.
+  --song                Generate the next song lyric for the current song.
+Use
+                        --set-song to initialize a new song.
+  --set-song song       Sets the given song to be the next one read by --song.
+                        Use [list] to see valid choices.
   --update-database [mode]
                         Fills the database by executing quotes.sql.
 If no mode
                         is set, the quotes and lyrics tables are parsed for